Mega Aerodactyl – What This Raid Boss Is

 Personal Raid Experience – Mega Aerodactyl

-- HP drops steadily but not too fast
+- HP goes down steadily, but not instantly

 - Rampardos